Hermann Schleinhege: Squadron leader

+In August 1944, Schleinhege temporarily assumed command of 4.
+Staffel of JG 54 after its former commander.
+Hauptmann Franz Eisenach had been transferred.
+On 1 September, the Staffel was redesignated and became 7.
+Staffel of JG 54.
+Later that month, he command of 7.
+Staffel was given to Leutnant Gerhard Thyben.
 At the end of November 1944, he was promoted to Staffelkapitän (squadron leader) of 8.
 Staffel of JG 54, remaining in this position until the end of World War II.
 By the end of the year, with his squadron based in Libau supporting the troops in the isolated Courland Pocket, his score had climbed to 81.

 Schleinhege was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 28 January 1945, for 84 victories.
 He and his pilots covered the naval evacuation of the pocket.
 Based firstly from Libau until March, then from Heiligenbeil, near Königsberg, until the end of the war.
 His last flight was on 8 May 1945 when he squeezed his two mechanics into his (nominally) single-seater Fw 190 and flew to Kiel to surrender to the British troops.

 Schleinhege survived the war, and in three years flew 484 combat missions, all on the Eastern Front and all with JG 54.
 He ended with 97 confirmed victories and a number more unconfirmed, including 54 Il-2 and Pe-2 bombers.